humrochagf/humberto.io/content/blog/publishing-my-first-game.en.md

 Going through this whole process made me realize somethings:

-- Game development can be like a hydra.
+* Game development can be like a hydra.
 When you are solving one thing, your mind is creating new features on the go, so like any other field of software development, focus on the [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product), and keep new features to the next releases or projects.
-- If it's your first game, try to not over complicate things, it's more important to go through the whole experience from the idea to the publishing, instead of making the perfect game.
+* If it's your first game, try to not over complicate things, it's more important to go through the whole experience from the idea to the publishing, instead of making the perfect game.
-- Tools with clear and limited scope like Pyxel are great to make your first game.
+* Tools with clear and limited scope like Pyxel are great to make your first game.
 It helps you a lot to keep it simple.
+* Call your friends when you need some help.
+Thanks [Jairo Jair](https://jairojair.com/) for the help with the MacOS build.
-- The coding just for fun thing is fantastic to learn new things and have fun in the process, let's do more of those.
+* The coding just for fun thing is fantastic to learn new things and have fun in the process, let's do more of those.